 Campus Security is a part of the Security and Parking Services Department, and our office is located in the Welcome Centre at the main entrance of our campus.
 The in-house security staff is available to the whole campus 24 hours a day, 7 days a week, and 365 days per year, to ensure that the campus is safe and secure.

-Academic coaching - study tools and resources to help students achieve their learning goals;
+Success Coaching - study tools and resources to help students achieve their learning goals;

 Disabilities/Equity of access – access to educational opportunities and academic accommodations for students with disabilities; and